crutkas/gravityCrutkas/README.md

 A web application designed to visualize cross-referenced issues in a GitHub repository.

 It leverages [Netlify Graph](http://ntl.fyi/netlify-graph-docs) to authenticate against GitHub, and then execute one of stored GraphQL queries.
+The data is then rendered with the help of [d3.js](https://d3js.org/).

 ![Demo of the Gravity tool](media/gravity-demo.gif)